 - Initial enrolment and annual renewal - £51

 - Transfer fee for current Kennel Club registered training clubs - £10

 - Local councils and adult education centres - free

-- Additional copies of our Good Citizen Dog Scheme Guideline Handbook - £3 each
+- Additional copies of our Good Citizen Dog Training scheme guideline handbook - £3 each

 We run introduction courses for new clubs and secretaries on how to run the scheme.
 Dates of upcoming induction seminars will be shared when they become available.